Direct Imaging and Spectroscopy of Extrasolar Planets: The Future of Direct Imaging

 \subsection{\textbf{New Instruments and Facilities}}

 \textit{James Webb Space Telescope (2022)} -- Launched in December 2021, the cryogenic, IR-optimized \textit{JWST} may significantly expand the diversity of imaged exoplanets and will break new ground with exoplanet characterization.
 The 6.5m JWST will have poorer resolution and performance at the smallest angular separations than most leading exoplanet-imaging platforms.
-However, JWST will have unrivaled sensitivity in the thermal/mid IR (3--20 $\mu m$) compared to ground-based instruments, which must contend with bright sky emission: JWST can discover cold sub-Jupiter mass planets at wide separations around the nearest stars \citep{Beichman2010, Carter2021}.
+However, JWST will have unrivaled sensitivity in the thermal/mid IR (3--20 $\mu m$) compared to ground-based instruments, which must contend with bright sky emission: JWST can discover cold sub-Jupiter mass planets at wide separations around the nearest stars \citep{Beichman2010, Carter2021, Hinkley2022}.
+JWST Early Release Science data of the young exoplanet system HIP 65426b suggests that JWST is exceeding its nominal predicted performance by a factor of up to 10 \citep{Carter2022}, enabling the detection of planets down to masses of 0.3 $M_{\rm J}$ beyond 100 au.
 Thermal IR IFS data will be free of telluric contamination.

 \textit{Next-generation extreme AO on 6-10m telescopes (2022-2026)} -- Over the next few years, upgraded systems should improve planet-to-star contrasts by a factor of 10--100$\times$ at small separations, reaching contrasts floors nearing 10$^{-7}$, and improving performance for optically fainter stars.
 SCExAO on Subaru will undergo major hardware and software upgrades, improving upon its current implementation of advances such as predictive control incorporating ones like real-time telemetry calibration, coherent modulation, and photonics technology \citep{Guyon2020,Currie2020a}.
 MagAO-X \citep{Males2020} will leverage recent hardware and algorithm advances to push high contrast performance in the optical.
 Upgrades to GPI and SPHERE will likewise feature improved wavefront sensing capabilities \citep[e.g.][]{Chilcote2020,Boccaletti2020}.